Homework 1

 In this question, you will explore some of the variables in the data.

-- Calculate the average number of young and old children (separately) by age.
-Plot the relationship between children and age.
-What do you learn from this figure?
-(2 Points)
+2. Calculate the average number of children by age.
+Plot the relationship as a line graph.
+(3 Points)

-- Generate a scatterplot between a woman’s wages and her husband’s wages.
+3. Generate a scatterplot between a woman’s wages and her husband’s wages.
 Be sure to include axis labels, etc. Add a diagonal line that denotes y = x.
-What are some things you can learn from this plot?
-(2 Points)
+What are some things you notice in this plot?
+(3 Points)

 Question 3

-Re-estimate the model using only the subset of employed women.
-(2 Points)
+1. Re-estimate the model using only the subset of employed women.
+(1 Point)

-Display the coefficients from both estimations in a single table.
-(2 Points)
+2. Display the coefficients from both estimations in a single table (using functions from modelsummary).
+(3 Points)

 Question 4